moehriegitt/hob3l/README.md

 ## Running Tests

 After building, tests can be run, provided that the 'csg2plane.x' executable can actually be executed.
-Use
+It may be (e.g. under Windows) that the local executable does not have the necessary file extension (e.g. `.exe`), so `make test` will not work.
+On systems where it works, use

 ```
     make test